-Lastly, if the oil price continues lower, it is possible that the silver price will fall even further.
+Lastly, if the oil price continues lower, the silver price may fall even further.
 However, this will not be the BUYING OPPORTUNITY that many are hoping for.
 Why?
 A further decline in the futures silver price will only exacerbate the already tight physical market.
 So, don’t expect to be able to find much silver at lower prices.

 As with the subject of INSURANCE… you don’t wait until there is a FIRE in the house to purchase fire insurance.
 It seems like the window of acquiring SILVER INSURANCE is running out, and will only become more difficult if the futures silver price falls lower.